The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 two_bar_plots(first_hist, other_hist)

-decorate(xlabel="weeks", ylabel="probability", xlim=[20, 50])
+decorate(xlabel="Weeks", ylabel="Frequency", xlim=[20, 50])

 There is no obvious difference in the shape of the distributions or in the outliers.
 It looks like more of the non-first babies are born during week 39, but there are more non-first babies in the dataset, so we should not compare the counts directly.